Practice-Informed, Practice-Ready: An AI security incident taxonomy: Outlook: AI Agents and Multi-Agent Systems

-While we focused so far on AI in general, AI agents are around the corner.\footnote{\url{https://cloud.google.com/transform/101-real-world-generative-ai-use-cases-from-industry-leaders}} AI agents are systems that can interact with other programs or tools and are more autonomous in their ability to execute decisions than the AI systems we have discussed so far, which merely react to inputs.
-AI agents stand to be influential: according to recent surveys, a third of the adult population in industrial countries like Switzerland~\cite{baier2024kunstliche} already uses large language models, the basis of agents, regularly.
-Tackling security threats on similarly distributed systems is thus crucial.
+While we focused so far on AI systems, AI agents emerging.\footnote{\url{https://cloud.google.com/transform/101-real-world-generative-ai-use-cases-from-industry-leaders}} AI agents can interact with other programs or tools and are more autonomous in their ability to execute decisions than the AI systems we have discussed so far, which merely react to inputs.
+AI agents stand to be influential: according to recent surveys, a third of the adult population in Western countries like Switzerland~\cite{baier2024kunstliche} already uses large language models, the basis of agents, regularly.
+Tackling security threats on similarly distributed systems is thus crucial, and this urgency is visible when considering the draft by CVE scoring systems referenced in Section~\ref{sec:AIincidents} for AI agents.

 Current developments entail building AI agents that have more capabilities and can interact with real-world applications or outside services by themselves or with little oversight, resulting in a new class of \emph{operational environment} vulnerabilities and attacks that arise based on context, such as physical environment and resource management threats~\cite{deng2025ai}.
 Multi-agent AI systems demonstrate vulnerabilities that are analogous to those of generic software, such as a self-replicating \emph{AI worm} that infects agents as they propagate malicious inputs to one another \cite{cohen_here_2025}.
 However, such novel \emph{cooperative interaction} exploits not only take advantage of AI system behaviors uncaptured in standard software capabilities and weaknesses (e.g. prompt injection attacks~\cite{shen2023anything}) but also multiply the contextual variables required to report with each unique AI agent system (such as affected models and their deployment environments).
 To our knowledge, there is no reporting procedure or norm that demonstrates capturing this variance of operating contexts and other information required to reproduce vulnerabilities.